swharden/Spectrogram/README.md

 # Spectrogram
 **Spectrogram** is a .NET library which makes it easy to create spectrograms from pre-recorded signals or live audio from the sound card.
-This library supports .NET Framework (4.5) and .NET Core (3.0).
+This library supports .NET Framework (4.5) and .NET Core (3.0) and can be installed using [NuGet](https://www.nuget.org/packages/Spectrogram/).

 ![](data/mozart.jpg)